vanti-dev/sc-bos/cmd/tools/org-migration/README.md

---verbose       Show detailed output including line-by-line changes --path PATH     Directory to scan (default: current directory) --preset NAME   Which replacements to apply: all, go, js, docker, docs (default: all) --types EXTS    Comma-separated file extensions to scan (default: all supported types)
+--verbose       Show detailed output including line-by-line changes --path PATH     Directory to scan (default: current directory) --preset NAME   Which replacements to apply: all, go, js, docker, docs (default: all)
+                Can be comma-separated (--preset go,docker) or repeated (--preset go --preset docker) --type EXTS     File extensions to scan (default: all supported types) Can be comma-separated (--type go,mod) or repeated (--type go --type mod) --project LIST  Projects to migrate (default: sc-bos,gobacnet) Can be comma-separated (--project sc-bos,gobacnet) or repeated (--project sc-bos --project gobacnet)
 ```

 ## Safety Features

 - **Always use `--dry-run` first** to preview changes
 - Preserves file permissions and line endings (CRLF vs LF)
-- Skips most hidden directories (`.git`) but **processes `.run/` for IDEA run configurations and `.github/` for workflow files**
+- Skips most hidden directories (`.git`) but **processes `.run/` for IDEA run configurations and `.github/` for workflow
+  files**
 - Skips build artifacts (`node_modules`, `vendor`, `dist`)
 - Won't modify files in the `org-migration` tool directory itself
 - **Automatically skips generated code** (files with `// Code generated ...
 DO NOT EDIT.`)
     - If generated files contain references, you'll get a warning to regenerate them
     - Look for `//go:generate` directives or run `go generate ./...` after updating source files
 - **Automatically renames files** with `vanti-dev` in their names (e.g., IDEA run configuration files)

 ## Post-Migration Steps